 Since 2003, Lisa has consulted with non-profit, for profit, and governmental clients in strategic planning, program development, and performance improvement.
 She has led numerous strategic efforts to clarify mission, set priorities, identify outcomes, and create performance plans to guide decision-making.

-Lisa, her husband, Scott, and their two young-adult children are members of The Falls Church Anglican in Falls Church, Virginia, where she is active in the women’s and healing prayer ministries and a community food pantry.
-Lisa also serves as a parent sponsor for the Fellowship of Christian Athletes at her son’s public high school.
-Together, their family enjoys relaxing at the beach, visiting as many national parks as possible, and hiking with their Labrador Retriever puppy.Email Lisa
+Lisa is a member of The Falls Church Anglican in Falls Church, Virginia, where she is active in the women’s and healing prayer ministries and a community food pantry.
+Lisa also serves as a sponsor for the Fellowship of Christian Athletes, enjoys relaxing at the beach, visiting as many national parks as possible, and hiking with her Labrador Retriever.Email Lisa